ShareShare

 Technological

 This type of change involves innovations and improvements.
 In it, you can merge or discover technological resources that can even be explored commercially.
 In this type of organizational change, you improve the technologies used.

 It is usually intended to reduce costs or serve a certain group of customers.
 After the change, this new technology can integrate the current business structure, adding new concepts, processes, or even other products/services.

-5 tips for organizational change management
+Measurable strategy for organizational change

-To make complex changes, there are a few issues that must be taken into account.
 Managers must put together a measurable strategy, setting goals and indicators that meet the stakeholders’ vision of success.
-Remember that this change should encompass and show the continuous monitoring of factors such as: risks, dependencies, costs, return on investment and cultural issues related to work.
+Remember that this change should encompass and show the continuous monitoring of factors such as:

 In addition, communication needs to happen seamlessly.
 Leaders must align with the team and other stakeholders on how the change will occur.
 It is important to clarify the benefits of implementation so that everyone knows what is at stake.